aslushnikov/getting-started-with-cdp/README.md

 The page session is created from inside the browser session and thus is a **child** of the browser session.
 When a parent session closes, e.g. via [`Target.detachFromTarget`](https://vanilla.aslushnikov.com/#Target.detachFromTarget), all of its child sessions are closed as well.

-## Target Hierarchy & Session Auto-Attaching

-As of March 2019, DevTools Protocol arranges targets in a hierarchy:
-- The Browser session's Target domain manages the top-level targets: Pages, Browser, ServiceWorkers, SharedWorkers
-- The Page/OOPIFs session's Target domain manages the subtargets: Workers, ServiceWorkers and [OOPIFs](https://www.chromium.org/developers/design-documents/oop-iframes)
-- The Worker session's Target domain manages the nested Workers.

-Currently the only way to attach to the sub-targets of a page is by calling [`Target.setAutoAttach`](https://vanilla.aslushnikov.com/#Target.setAutoAttach).
-This will result in a sequence of [`Target.attachedToTarget`](https://vanilla.aslushnikov.com/#Target.attachedToTarget) events that report child `sessionId`s.

-Auto-attaching to the Page's subtargets serves multiple purposes:
-- That's the only way to discover DedicatedWorkers
-- That's the only way to discover OOPIFs
-- That's the only way to figure out if a ServiceWorker relates to the Page

-> **NOTE**: There are plans to flatten targets, exposing Workers and OOPIFs on the Browser session target domain and introducing a designated api to describe ServiceWorker<->Page relationship.

 ## Stable vs Experimental methods